hacpai/show-me-the-code/Python/README.md

 Write a function called bisect that takes a sorted list and a target value and returns the index of the value in the list, if it’s there, or None if it’s not.

 Or you could read the documentation of the bisect module and use that!

+**第 0041 题：**Two words are a “reverse pair” if each is the reverse of the other.
+Write a program that finds all the reverse pairs in the word list.